-Doctor would ask about symptoms and family history, do a physical examination, and may ask for some basic tests.
+Doctor would ask about symptoms of Lactose intolerance and family history, do a physical examination, and may ask for some basic tests.

-Doctor may advise to stop consuming milk and its products for some time and see for any change in symptoms.
+Doctor may advise to stop consuming milk and its products for some time and see for any change in symptoms of Lactose intolerance.

 The treatment of lactose intolerance depends on the cause.

 Secondary lactose intolerance: If lactose tolerance is due to some condition or problem of the gut then the doctor would aim at treating the condition and recovering the normal production of lactase.

 A single targeted dose of radiotherapy could be as effective at treating breast cancer as a full course, a long-term…

 The loss of smell that can accompany coronavirus is unique and different from that experienced by someone with a bad…